 If you leave the paper in for too long, it gets really soggy and starts to fall apart.
 You are making newspaper logs, not papier mache so you don't need to make paper mush.
 Newspaper for paper bricks made my way will be wet enough in less than one minute submerged in water.

 Give the paper balls a quick dunking in the water.
 Don't soak them.
 In and out.
 Yes, that quickly!

 In summer I use cold water.
 In cooler months when I have a big pot of water bubbling on top of my wood-burning stove, I add some hot water to make the mix warm.

 I'm not convinced warm water makes that much difference in the construction of the paper bricks, but it certainly helps when I have to put my hands into the water and retrieve the paper on a cold day. :)

-Step 2: Put Paper In A Bucket & Cover With Water
+Step 2: Put Paper in a Bucket and Cover With Water